 The lease shall be terminated 30 days after the next rent due date (e.g. If the tenant gives notice to quit on 10 Jan and rent is due on 15 Jan, then the lease shall terminate on 15 Feb).

+If the property is badly damaged by fire, disaster or unavoidable accident, the tenant can immediately move out and stop paying rent.
 The tenancy shall terminate once the tenant moves out.
 The tenant must inform the landlord that he or she intends to terminate the tenancy within 14 days of moving out.
-[VA 55-248.24]
+Va.
+Code § 55.1-1240

 After the tenant moves out, the landlord must return the security deposit (after any deductions) to the tenant.
 The tenant won't have to pay rent starting from the date of the fire or natural disaster, so the landlord must also return any prepaid rent to the tenant.